rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 Especially about how to collaborate with people and how to remain empathetic even under pressure.

 I would also like to thank the reading committee of this thesis:
-Rob Meijer, George Azzopardi, Steven Verstockt.
+Rob Meijer, George Azzopardi, and Steven Verstockt.
 Thank you for your time and effort to read this thesis.

 Next to work, I'm thankful for the support of my parents and the family of my girlfriend.